-Deer-Rutting Season at Richmond Park
+Deer-rutting season at Richmond Park

 There’s another funny thing about the roar: if two roars are evenly matched and neither stag retreats, the animals parallel walk to assess their opponent.
 And if neither deer backs down, they will engage in a shoving match to settle the dispute!